athenaie/Nessie-s-Revenge/documentation/protocol.md

 | 1010 | Target already fired upon |

 ### Map Message
-The server holds the only official copy of the boards, so after each successful action by a player, the server will send a new map to each player, along with the event.
+The server holds the only official copy of the maps, so after each successful action by a player, the server will send a new map to each player, along with the event.

 | field | c-type | size | description |
 |-------|--------|------|-------------|